 It soon became apparent that Dexter was a highly 'reactive' dog.
 Anything that seemed 'strange' to him, resulted in his kicking off.
 He would be up on his hind legs, barking and growling, and all but foaming at the mouth.

 And the list of things that upset him was a long one.
 Tall men.
 Motorbikes.
 White vans.
 Men carrying newspapers.
-Umbrellas.
+Anyone carrying an umbrella.
 Balloons.
 Horses.
-The list went on... and on...
+Anyone sitting on a wall or the ground.

 I tried several training classes.
 Dex and I were thrown out of the first one, after he fell for an Apricot Poodle also attending, and disrupted the entire group with his howling and frantic attempts to reach her.

 At another class, the 'trainer' sauntered over and squirted water in Dex's face to stop him barking.
-It was appalling.
+We left immediately.

 In desperation, I turned to an online forum specifically for Labrador owners.
 There, someone took pity on me and put me in touch with a retired police dog handler.
 She was in my local area and we began going to one-on-one sessions a week with her.
 Finally, I saw some progress.

 But Dex's reactivity was not improving.
 I began reading everything and anything I could find on the topic, and on canine behaviour in general.
-Jean Donaldson's 'The Culture Clash' proved to be a turning point.
+Jean Donaldson's 'The Culture Clash' proved to be a turning point and I cannot recommend this book highly enough.

 Dex and I spent hours, every weekend, in the tennis courts at a local park, working on building his focus and ability to cope with things that scared him.